History of New Zealand: Second World War

 When war broke out in 1939, New Zealanders saw their proper role as defending their proud place in the British Empire.
 It contributed some 120,000 troops.
-They mostly fought in North Africa, Greece/Crete, and Italy, relying on the Royal Navy and later the United States to protect New Zealand from the Japanese forces.
-Japan had no interest in New Zealand in the first place; it had already over-reached when it invaded New Guinea in 1942.
-(There were a few highly publicised but ineffective Japanese scouting incursions.)
-The 3rd New Zealand Division fought in the Solomons in 1943–44, but New Zealand's limited manpower meant 2 Divisions could not be maintained, and it was disbanded and its men returned to civilian life or used to reinforce the 2nd Division in Italy.
-The armed forces peaked at 157,000 in September 1942; 135,000 served abroad, and 10,100 died.

 New Zealand, with a population of 1.7 million, including 99,000 Māori, was highly mobilised during the war.
 The Labour party was in power and promoted unionisation and the welfare state.
 Agriculture expanded, sending record supplies of meat, butter and wool to Britain.
 When American forces arrived, they were fed as well.

 The nation spent £574 million on the war, of which 43% came from taxes, 41% from loans and 16% from American Lend Lease.
 It was an era of prosperity as the national income soared from £158 million in 1937 to £292 million in 1944.
 Rationing and price controls kept inflation to only 14% during 1939–45.

 Over £50 million was spent on defence works and military accommodation and hospitals, including 292 mi of roads.

 Montgomerie shows that the war dramatically increased the roles of women, especially married women, in the labour force.
 Most of them took traditional female jobs.
 Some replaced men but the changes here were temporary and reversed in 1945.
 After the war, women left traditional male occupations and many women gave up paid employment to return home.
 There was no radical change in gender roles but the war intensified occupational trends under way since the 1920s.